tradergu/tradergu.github.io/_posts/2025-09-28-how-to-be-a-part-time-trader.md

 You don’t need to chase every move.
 You don’t need to quit your job.

 What you need is a **system that fits your life**.
 That’s what I’ve built - and what I share here to inspire you to build your own methodology.

+---

+## 💬 What about you?

+Are you trading part-time while balancing a career or studies?
+Drop a comment below - I’d love to hear how you structure your trading around life.

 {% include comments.html %}